-Topical agents: Topical opioids present a potentially safer and effective form of managing oral mucositis pain, given their limited risk of systemic absorption (26,27).
-Fast Fact #185 explores this in greater detail, including the challenges in obtaining reliable formulations since they usually require a compounding pharmacy.
+Topical agents: Topical opioids present a potentially safer analgesic approach, given their limited risk of systemic absorption (26,27).
+Fast Fact #185 explores this in more detail, including reliability challenges since they usually require a compounding pharmacy.
 Fast Fact #130 provides a discussion on the role of topical lidocaine and magic mouthwashes.
 Topical dexamethasone (e.g., 2.5 mg) and even honey may also have a role in prevention and treatment of mucositis per small, controlled studies (28,29).

 NSAIDs or acetaminophen are adjuvant analgesic options for mucositis pain if there are no contraindications.
 While commonly prescribed, there is no clear evidence that they are significantly opioid-sparing, and they are not included in current organizational recommendations (8).

 Low-energy laser therapy: Recent MASCC/ISOO guides support using low-energy laser therapy, or photobiomodulation, in preventing oral mucositis from stem cell transplantation and radiation for HNC treatment (8).
 See Fast Fact #130 for more details.